Damon Runyon identifies today’s most brilliant early career scientists and funds their innovative cancer research.

 - Innovation, creativity, quality and originality of the research proposal.

-- The commitment of the mentor and institution to the development and training of the applicant as an independent clinical research investigator.
+- The commitment of the Mentor and institution to the development and training of the applicant as a skilled clinical research investigator.

 - Evidence of the applicant’s commitment to clinical translational and/or cancer prevention research and their ability to apply advances in laboratory research to clinical problems.